Zippy-boy/wire-pod/Installation.md

 7. You might get a Play Protect warning.
 Press "More details" (or something akin to that) and select "Install anyway".
 8. Go to Settings > Apps > WirePod.
 Make sure "Battery" is set to "Unoptimized" or "Not optimizied".
 If this setting doesn't exist, you can skip this step.
 9. Open WirePod and select "Start".
-10. Go to the URL under "status" in the device browser and finish setting WirePod up.
+10. Go to the URL under "WirePod Control" in the device browser and finish setting WirePod up.
+  -  The "with specific grammer?" checkbox removes some words from the speech model.
+This speeds up speech recognition, but means the robot will only understand the words he needs to understand.
+So you can't directly ask "what's the meaning of life?" or something like that.
+The intent-graph feature would be disabled.
+It is recommended you don't check this, but you can check it if you want better performance.
 11. Continue on to "Authenticate the bot with wire-pod".

 # Authenticate the bot with wire-pod